deep-spin/UA_COMET/evaluation/README.md

 ## Single reference uncertainty evaluation

 This is the main experimental setup used to evaluate Uncertainty-Aware COMET.
-It assumes access to a csv with segment-level human MT-quality annotations [] and a csv with multiple segment-level quality estimates produced by multiple MCD runs or ensembles for the uncertainty-aware system being evaluated.
+It assumes access to a csv with segment-level human MT-quality annotations (```data/human_scores/```) and a csv with multiple segment-level quality estimates produced by multiple MCD runs or ensembles for the uncertainty-aware system being evaluated.

-Running the `evaluate_segment_uncertainty.py` file will calculate the following metrics for the selected system and dataset scoring:
+Running the `evaluate_segment_uncertainty.py` file will calculate the following metrics for the selected system and dataset:

-1. **PPS**: Predictive Pearson Score: measures the predictive accuracy of the system by calculating the Pearson correlationr between the human quality scores and the average system predictions.
+1. **PPS**: Predictive Pearson Score: measures the predictive accuracy of the system by calculating the Pearson correlation between the human quality scores and the average system predictions.
-2. **UPS**: Uncertainty Pearson Score: measures the alignment between the prediction errors and the uncertainty estimates
+2. **UPS**: Uncertainty Pearson Score: measures the alignment between the prediction errors and the uncertainty estimates.
 3. **NLL**: Negative log-likelihood.
 4. **ECE**: Expected calibration error.
 5. **Sharpness**: Average predicted variance (sigma**2).

-The folder data/model_outputs/ contains COMET outputs that can be already used for this setup.
+The folder ```data/model_outputs/``` contains COMET outputs that can be already used for this setup.
 The following arguments can be used with `evaluate_kfold_uncertainty.py` to evaluate different setups:

 `--comet-setup-file`: Path to folder with model outputs for the setup to evaluate.
 `--scores-file`: Path to human quality scores (csv) to test against.